isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 2018
 ++++

+- June_: Processing bam files using WDL 'scatter and gather'.

 - May_: Processing bam files using CWL 'scatter and gather'.

 - April_: Running CWL workflows in the cloud.